jsdom/jsdom/Contributing.md

   -h, --help                 show the help
-  -t, --tests                choose the test cases to run. ie: -t jquery -d, --debug                run in node's interactive debugger mode -p, --parser               the HTML parser to use (e.g. html5); default is htmlparser -v, --verbose              show all tests that are being run --http-port                port to run test server on (defaults to pid + 20000) --web-driver-port          port to run Selenium on (defaults to pid + 20000) --verbose-web-driver       print verbose output from wd to stdout --verbose-browser-console  print browser console to stdout
+  -t, --tests                choose the test cases to run. ie: -t jquery -d, --debug                run in node's interactive debugger mode -v, --verbose              show all tests that are being run --http-port                port to run test server on --web-driver-port          port to run Selenium on --verbose-web-driver       print verbose output from wd to stdout --verbose-browser-console  print browser console to stdout
 ```